Home

 Ceiling Styles in Common Roof Trusses

-In addition to the many roof options available there are also many different ceiling configurations possible with modern roof trusses, including but not limited to.
+In addition to the many roof trusses available there are also many different ceiling configurations possible with modern trusses, including but not limited to.

 1. Cathedral